toaster-code/SAP-1/README.md

 Download the zip file and run the executable.
 I've tested using windows 10 and it works (Linux users may find sucess using wine).

-Once installed, open Digital Works and load the SAP-1 project files.
+Once installed, open Digital Works and load the SAP-1 project [file](https://github.com/toaster-code/SAP-1/raw/main/Sap%20completo%20FINAL.dwm).

 ## About my SAP-1 Project: